955xiaoSu/Code-practice/README.md

-# This is HNUer's summer homework, including CG code and CCF problems's code.
+# This is HNUer's summer homework, problems here come from CG system and CCF official website.